Towards Unconditional Uncloneable Encryption

 Our work introduces a candidate scheme supported by strong evidence, highlighting its significance in the field of unconditional uncloneable encryption.
 However, several important questions remain unresolved, which we outline below:

-\paragraph{Question 1: Proving the Conjecture for Large $K$.} In this paper, we provide an analytical proof for the conjecture when $K \leq 7$ and support it numerically for $K \leq 17$.
+\paragraph*{Question 1: Proving the Conjecture for Large $K$.} In this paper, we provide an analytical proof for the conjecture when $K \leq 7$ and support it numerically for $K \leq 17$.
 Extending this proof to arbitrarily large values of $K$ would be a significant advancement, as it would mark the first unconditional proof of uncloneable encryption in the plain model.

-\paragraph{Question 2: Achieving Stronger Security.} Our proposed protocol achieves a quadratic security rate while the original definition in~\cite{BL20} specifies a security with exponential decay in the security parameter.
+\paragraph*{Question 2: Achieving Stronger Security.} \!Our proposed protocol achieves a quad\-ra\-tic security rate while the original definition in~\cite{BL20} specifies a security with exponential decay in the security parameter.
 A key open challenge is to develop a protocol that achieves this stronger security.